lynnboy/implnote-boost/exception.md

 * Similar to C++ 11 API.
 * Only works exceptions thrown with `enable_current_exception`, or `BOOST_THROW_EXCEPTION`.
 * Type `exception_ptr` wraps a `shared_ptr<exception_detail::clone_base const>`.
-* On MSVC-Windows, cloning of exception is non-intrusive, using _SEH_ to copy C++ exception object.
 * If the captured exception isn't `clone_base`, auto detect it is one of known STD exceptions:
   * Recognized STD exception are injected with a `boost::exception` base class
   * Unrecognized exception are copied as `unknown_exception`